ezhilvendhan/vendhan_io/posts/atom-import.md

 Add a helpful `readme` file and validate your `package.json`

 Once you are done, proceed to publish the package using `apm publish minor`.
-You're done!